Talendar/neuroevolutionary_investor/README.md

    * the average price paid by the investor for his shares;
    * the closing price of the "IBOVESPA shares" for the past *d* days, where *d* is a predefined number.

-The main component of each investor is its "brain".
+The main component of each investor is his "brain".
 We give that name to the _**Artificial Neural Network**_ (*ANN*) responsible for making decisions for the investor.
 The ANN takes, as input, a vector with the information above.
 It outputs a real number *h*.
 The program rounds *h* to the nearest integer and interprets it as follows:

    * *h > 0*: action to buy *h* shares of IBOVESPA;
    * *h = 0*: no action;